 - What existing mix of uses are encountered around the site?
-How will the new development be complementary, to create a dynamic and vibrant environment? - How do the proposed uses reflect the historic diversity of trades within the Jewellery Quarter, and the specific townscape characteristics they have created in the vicinity? - Are new buildings designed to be adaptable to evolving demands for new businesses and trades as they emerge within the Quarter? - How does the design create a sense of community within the development and facilitate its interaction with its neighbours?
-How do the proposals create activity and life at street level?
+How will the new development be complementary, to create a dynamic and vibrant environment? - How do the proposed uses reflect the historic diversity of trades within the Jewellery Quarter, and the specific townscape characteristics they have created in the vicinity? - Are new buildings designed to be adaptable to evolving demands for new businesses and trades as they emerge within the Jewellery Quarter? - How does the design create a sense of community within the development and facilitate its interaction with its neighbours?
+How do the proposals create activity and life at street level? - Will the scale of the proposed development impact on the existing townscape, through alteration of key views, over-shadowing existing prominent buildings, or by being visible above roof lines from adjacent streets?